 Leading the way in Avengers: Doomsday is MCU icon Robert Downey Jr., who will portray the film's main villain, Doctor Victor Von Doom.
 After first playing the MCU's Tony Stark when he was 43 years old (upon the release of 2008's Iron Man), Downey celebrated his 60th birthday on April 5 (while sporting a new haircut).

-Playing Iron Man on 10 separate occasions during the Multiverse Saga, Downey's Doom will look to kick off his reign of multiversal terror in Doomsday.
-Potentially including ties to his MCU history as Tony Stark, anticipation is high to see how Downey's turn to the dark side works out as he plays such an iconic big bad.
+Playing Iron Man on 10 separate occasions during the Multiverse Saga, Downey's Doom will kick off his reign of Multiversal terror in Doomsday.
+Potentially including ties to his MCU history as Tony Stark, anticipation is high to see how Downey's turn to the dark side works out.

 Paul Rudd

-Bringing back the MCU's tiniest Avenger in Doomsday will be Paul Rudd, who has played Scott Lang/Ant-Man since his original MCU solo movie in 2015.
+Bringing back the MCU's tiniest Avenger in Doomsday will be Paul Rudd, who has played Scott Lang/Ant-Man since 2015.
 Not starting his tenure in the MCU until he was 46 years old, Rudd will celebrate his 57th birthday by the time Avengers: Doomsday hits the big screen.

-Rudd has embodied Ant-Man in six previous MCU projects since coming on the scene in Phase 2, most recently in live-action in 2023's Ant-Man and The Wasp: Quantumania.
+Since coming on the scene in Phase 2, Rudd has embodied Ant-Man in six previous MCU projects, most recently in live-action in 2023's Ant-Man and the Wasp: Quantumania.
 While that movie will not be as impactful on Avengers 5 as it once was, Rudd's inclusion will add a veteran presence amongst plenty of newcomers.

 Pedro Pascal

-Doomsday will be the first Avengers movie to feature the MCU's Fantastic Four, who are led by The Mandalorian star Pedro Pascal as Reed Richards.
-Pascal celebrated his 50th birthday as filming for Doomsday got underway, with this movie being his second MCU outing as the franchise's Mr. Fantastic.
+Doomsday will be the first Avengers movie to feature the MCU's Fantastic Four, led by The Mandalorian star Pedro Pascal as Reed Richards.
+Pascal celebrated his 50th birthday as filming for Doomsday got underway, and this movie will be his second MCU outing as the franchise's Mr. Fantastic.

 Following Pascal's MCU debut in 2025's The Fantastic Four: First Steps, Reed Richards' genius and stretchy powers will be vital for the Avengers' battle against Doom.
 This should be the start of an extensive MCU run for Pascal, even considering his place in other huge franchises like Star Wars and The Last of Us.